Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of Cloud Shell button](images/Lab-guide/image86.png "Cloud Shell button")

-	NOTE: If this is your first time using the Azure Cloud Shell, you will be prompted to choose between a Bash Shell and PowerShell.
+	> **Note**: If this is your first time using the Azure Cloud Shell, you will be prompted to choose between a Bash Shell and PowerShell.
 Choose **Bash Shell**.
 Also, you will be prompted to create a storage account for use by the Cloud Shell.

 2. The Cloud Shell will open at the bottom of the Azure portal browser window.
 (If a PowerShell has been selected, change to the **Bash Shell**.)
 In the Bash Shell window, type the following command: